karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 ## Credits

-[esteban](https://github.com/EstebanForge/Pixel-VoLTE-VoWIFI-5G-Enabler) for original VoLTE, VoWiFi & 5G enabler module.
+- [esteban](https://github.com/EstebanForge/Pixel-VoLTE-VoWIFI-5G-Enabler) for original VoLTE, VoWiFi & 5G enabler module.

-[aside](https://4pda.to/forum/index.php?showtopic=1093998&st=220#entry136638452) for idea how to enable UWB.
+- [aside](https://4pda.to/forum/index.php?showtopic=1093998&st=220#entry136638452) for idea on how to enable UWB.

-[sbeygi67](https://xdaforums.com/t/guide-root-change-wifi-hotspot-country-to-bypass-regional-restrictions-on-android-10.4703941/) for Wi-Fi country code idea.
+- [sbeygi67](https://xdaforums.com/t/guide-root-change-wifi-hotspot-country-to-bypass-regional-restrictions-on-android-10.4703941/) for Wi-Fi country code idea.

+- [ypsten](https://xdaforums.com/t/allow-thermometer-app-to-read-body-temperature-in-not-allowed-regions.4652872/page-2#post-89308062) for Body Temperature in Pixel Thermometer.

 ## Disclaimer

 This module is provided as is, without any warranty.
 You are responsible for any damage caused by using this module.
 Use at your own risk.

-If you have any ideas how to bypass any other restricrtions (which? you tell me) please submit a pull request.
+If you have any ideas on how to bypass any other restrictions (which? you tell me) please submit a pull request.
 Thanks!